mharnold/spiderosm/README.md

 OSM binary files (.osm.pbf) parsing is currently supported via the optional python package imposm.parser (not available for windows.)

-### Coordinate Reference Systems

-CRS information is not currently determined from input files, and there is no automatic translation.
-Input files should be in a locally appropriate projection.
-OSM data is translated from latlon to the local projection by the code in osm.py  See the example toplevels (spider_berkeley.py and spider\_portland\_pnwk.py) for how to setup projection information.

 ## Path Networks (.pnwk.geojson)